quipucords/yupana/README.md

 Replace the `<path/to/your-data.tar.gz>` with either the absolute or relative path to the `tar.gz` file holding your data.
 This command will copy your data files into the `temp/` directory, change the UUIDs and place the files into a new `tar.gz` file inside the `temp/` directory.

 ## Uploading Data
 After preparing the data with new UUIDs through either of the above steps, you can upload it to Insights.
-Additionally, you must export the following required information as environment variables or add them to your `.env` file:
+Additionally, you must export the following required information as environment variables or add them to your `.env` file.
+See `.env.external.example`.
 ```
 RH_ACCOUNT_NUMBER=<your-account-number>
 RH_ORG_ID=<your-org-id>